 What is Insulin Potentiation Therapy (IPT)?

-Types of Cancers IPT Responds to
+What Types of Cancers does IPT Respond to?

 When you select to have IPT treatments at the Kotsanis Institute of Functional Medicine, we will evaluate your medical history and the type of cancer you have to determine whether you're a candidate for this cancer treatment.
 While IPT has worked well with various types of cancers, we will look at your case to determine the best course of action.
-Dr. Kotsanis will take into consideration the stage of cancer you have, the virulence of your individual cancer cells, and any other factors.
-He will also work with your current oncologist and primary care physician for guidance on providing you with IPT.
+We will take into consideration the stage of cancer you have, the virulence of your individual cancer cells, and any other factors.
+We will also work with your current oncologist and primary care physician for guidance on providing you with IPT.

 Who Benefits from IPT?

 If you have cancer, your quality of life can be significantly improved with IPT.
 Gentle treatment combined with nutritional therapy may sometimes preclude the need for additional surgery or radiation.
 If surgery or radiation is required, IPT may be administered simultaneously.